jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 `0.001599` seconds, or `1.599` milliseconds - not great, not terrible!

-We can improve this significantly, just by removing the call to `ifconfig` and all it's overhead.
+We can improve this significantly, just by removing the call to `ifconfig` and all its overhead.
 Looking closer at how WireGuard configures interfaces, we can see that a file exists if the interface is connected:

 ```
 /proc/net/dev_snmp6/wg0
 ```
->File location and naming will differ per-system and per-interface.
+>File location and naming will differ per system and per interface.

 We can then re-write the command as: